-Montessori is an approach to education with the fundamental belief that a child learns best within a social environment which supports and respects each individual’s unique development.
+The Montessori Method of education is basically a unique approach to learning; it is the fundamental belief that a child learns best within a social environment which supports and respects each individual’s unique development.
+Rather than “teaching” the child ideas, a classroom is designed to stimulate the child’s interest and help their understanding and learning capacities — with little or no adult intervention.
 It uses the “whole child” approach to learning.
 Montessori theory is based on these concepts:

 - Children are respected as individuals who are different from one another.

 - Children create themselves through purposeful activity and opportunity play.

 - The most important learning occurs from birth to age six

 - Children are sensitive and have the mental ability to absorb and learn from the environment, which includes people as well as materials.